ddclient/ddclient/README.md

 ===============================================================================
-DDCLIENT v3.6.7
+# DDCLIENT v3.8.0

 ddclient is a Perl client used to update dynamic DNS entries for accounts on many dynamic DNS services.

-IMPORTANT:	The format and options used by ddclient have CHANGED.
-		Please examine the sample configuration file.
-		It is highly recommended that you take advantage of the new daemon mode of operation.

-IMPORTANT:	The installation location for the ddclient script has changed from
-			/root/bin/
-		to
-			/usr/sbin/

 ===============================================================================

 Dynamic DNS services currently supported include:

     DynDNS.com  - See http://www.dyndns.com for details on obtaining a free account.
     Hammernode  - See http://www.hn.org for details on obtaining a free account.
     Zoneedit    - See http://www.zoneedit.com for details.
     EasyDNS     - See http://www.easydns.com for details.
     NameCheap   - See http://www.namecheap.com for details
     ConCont     - See http://www.dydns.za.net for details
     DnsPark     - See http://www.dnspark.com for details
     DslReports  - See http://www.dslreports.com for details
     Sitelutions - see http://www.sitelutions.com for details
     Loopia      - See http://www.loopia.se for details

 DDclient now supports many of cable/dsl broadband routers.